maplemavin/docs/theming.md

     defaults to none

+`useLiteralSearch`

+    when used with page:EventSearch this will determine if the search phrase must match exactly for a result to count

+    accepted values are true or false

+    defaults to false

+`useSearchFields`

+    when used with page:EventSearch this will change the fields used in the search results and their weighted priority

+    accepted values are any CSV combination of "title", "tags", and "text" (i.e. "title,tags")

+    defaults to all three in the order above

 ### module:EventView
 This module will load the content for an event.
 When on {page:EventView} it will automatically grab the right data from the URL.